The following list includes some of the more common conditions encountered in backyard poultry practice.

 Favus, or ringworm, also known as white comb, is a fungal disease caused by Microsporum gallinae, which is of minor importance in all fowl, especially chickens and turkeys.
 Affected birds have small, white, chalky deposits on the comb, which can enlarge and coalesce to form a dull white, moldy layer that could be several millimeters thick.
 The disease is self-limiting, and the comb heals after several months.
 Typically, if the disease is limited to the comb, the health of the bird is not affected, but if feathered portions are involved, the bird may become emaciated and die.
 Favus is a public health concern.

 Each antibiotic is labeled for different species and the use of the poultry, and administering the correct dosage may be difficult.
 In some instances, antibiotics are useful to treat and control disease.
-Certain antibiotics such as chloramphenicol, glycopeptides, and fluoroquinolones are prohibited for extra-label use in food animals, including backyard poultry.
-A veterinarian should be consulted; judicious use of antibiotics may be recommended after appropriate diagnostics.
-However, vaccination, good biosecurity, good management, proper sanitation practices, and a good plane of nutrition are key to control of disease and are far more effective than antibiotic usage.
+Certain antibiotics, such as chloramphenicol, glycopeptides, and fluoroquinolones, are prohibited for extra-label use in food animals, including backyard poultry.
+Judicious use of antibiotics may be recommended after appropriate diagnostic tests.
+However, vaccination, good biosecurity, good management, proper sanitation practices, and a good plan of nutrition are key to control of disease and are far more effective than antibiotic usage.